8kto/generic-chrome-extension/README.md

 </details>

-The `List` tab lets you control experiments by turning them on or off, selecting a variation, and setting boolean variables for the release toggles.
+* The `List` tab lets you control experiments by turning them on or off, selecting a variation, and setting boolean variables for the release toggles.

-The `JSON` tab is for editing raw feature flags JSON: it's preformatted, so it's still more convenient than the native Developer tools section.
+* The `JSON` tab is for editing raw feature flags JSON: it's preformatted, so it's still more convenient than the native Developer tools section.
+This tab is used when you need to manually modify some experiment's properties, or add/remove it completely.
+However, a new experiment can be added via the button, read further.

-The `Docs` tab contains some important notes about the current implementation and limitations.
+* The `Docs` tab contains some important notes about the current implementation and limitations.

+* Tab ➕ allows you to add a new experiment.

 ## Install